awsdocs/aws-elemental-mediapackage-user-guide/doc_source/access-logging.md

 1. Choose **Save changes**\.

-**To disable access logging using the AWS CLI**
+**To disable access logging for a channel using the AWS CLI**
-Use the [configure\-logs](https://docs.aws.amazon.com/cli/latest/reference/mediapackage/configure-logs.html) command to disable access logging\.
+Use the `configure-logs` command to disable access logging\.
 If one or more of the access log parameters aren't declared with the `configure-logs` command, then the corresponding access logs are disabled\.
-For example, in the following command egress access logs are enabled, and ingress access logs are disabled:
+For example, in the following command egress access logs are enabled for a channel, and ingress access logs are disabled:

 ```
 aws mediapackage configure-logs --id channel-name --egress-access-logs {}